-In a follow-up to Mandiant Corp.'s explosive APT1 report alleging an extensive hacking operation within the Chinese People's Liberation Army, another threat intelligence firm has concluded
+In a follow-up to Mandiant Corp.'s explosive APT1 report alleging an extensive hacking operation within the Chinese People's Liberation Army, another threat intelligence firm has concluded that the PLA entity known as "Comment Crew" is still hard at work targeting U.S. enterprises.

 Unless people treat [cyberattacks] as a business problem, you're not going to make much headway.